lcp Skip to Main Content

 Trazodone is not known to be addictive.

-However, treating sleep disorders like insomnia with trazodone is off-label use that is not approved by the FDA.
+However, treating sleep disorders like insomnia with trazodone is off-label use, so there is less research regarding how addictive it may be when used for sleep.

 Valium, also known as diazepam, is a benzodiazepine used to treat anxiety, muscle spasms, and seizures.